siliciium/Powershell_Public/ROCCAT/README.md

             throw ("ROCCAT SWARM preset macro path not found ({0})" -f $preset_macro_path) }

-        $group_name = "MyMacroGrp"; # if you use an existsing group name, roccat swarm will append your macros into this group
+        $group_name = "MyMacroGrp"; # if you use an existing group name, roccat swarm will append your macros into this group

         $roccat_macro = [ROCCAT_MACRO]::new()
         # respect strict order !!!